Fe-r-oz/Fe-r-oz.github.io/_pages/about.md

     - Ongoing Project: **[Completing the non-Clifford capabilities](https://github.com/QuantumSavory/QuantumClifford.jl/issues/309)**: Improvements to non-Clifford functionality and Pauli measurement algorithm for non-stabilizer and stabilizer states
     - Ongoing Project: **[Extending the capabilities of 2BGA codes via Oscar's Group Algebra](https://github.com/QuantumSavory/QuantumClifford.jl/issues/396)**: Extending the capabilities of quantum two-block group algebra (2BGA) codes using finitely presented groups and specific group presentations
     - Ongoing Project: **[Compute the minimum distance of QLDPC using Linear Programming](https://github.com/QuantumSavory/QuantumClifford.jl/pull/439)**: Using independent mixed integer linear programming solvers to compute the minimum distance (NP-hard) problem for quantum LDPC codes
-  * I am deeply grateful to be working under the wonderful mentorship and supervision of [Prof. Stefan Krastanov](https://www.cics.umass.edu/about/directory/stefan-krastanov) at the Manning College of Information and Computer Sciences, University of Massachusetts Amherst.
+  * I am deeply grateful to be working under the wonderful mentorship and guidance of [Prof. Stefan Krastanov](https://www.cics.umass.edu/about/directory/stefan-krastanov) at the Manning College of Information and Computer Sciences, University of Massachusetts Amherst.

 In addition,
   * Developed software for Quantum Optimal Control Theory and Amazon-Web-Services (AWS) Braket.
 [3rd rank globally](https://unitaryhack.dev/leaderboard/) on unitaryHack 2024 Leaderboard.